Charlie Cooke: International career

 He was a Scotland international, winning 16 caps.
 He made his debut in a 4–1 win over Wales in 1965 and played his final match in 1975 against Portugal.
+He also won 5 caps for the under-23 side between 1962 and 1968.

 Post-playing career

-In 1980, he replaced his old Chelsea teammate, Eddie McCreadie, as the head coach of the Memphis Rogues.
+In 1979, he replaced his old Chelsea teammate, Eddie McCreadie, as the head coach of the Memphis Rogues.
 After new ownership moved the team to Calgary, Cooke himself moved to the California Surf where he played one last outdoor season.
-After this however, he continued to play in the indoor leagues, making his last appearance in the 1985–86 season for the Dallas Sidekicks.
+After this however, he continued to play in the indoor leagues, making his last appearance in the 1985–86 season for the Dallas Sidekicks, after which he took charge of the Wichita Wings.

 He now runs a soccer school in Cincinnati, Ohio.
 In 2006, his autobiography The Bonnie Prince, written with Martin Knight, was published.